sameernadaf21/aps-portfolio/README.md

 ### 20. 🌱 *Sustainable Packaging*

 #### USE CASE:
-Implementing sustainable packaging solutions to reduce environmental impact and comply with regulatory requirements.
+Implementing sustainable packaging solutions to reduce environmental effect and meet with regulatory standards.

 #### CHALLENGES:
 Balancing sustainability with cost and operational efficiency.
 Ensuring packaging quality and performance.
 Complying with environmental regulations.